 We often don’t realize it, but a lot of the items we use each day can have devastating effects on wildlife.
 People are busy, making them rely more and more on convenience products as they move through their day.
 But let’s take a moment to consider what happens when we finish that bottle of water or cup of coffee, that snack-size bag of pretzels, or grab a couple of plastic bags at the store.

 According to a 2013 report produced by the EPA, Americans produce 254 million tons of trash every year, about 34.3 percent of which is recycled or composted.
-The remaining 87 million tons ends up in landfills.
-Additionally, around 8.8 million tons of plastic get dumped directly in the oceans each year.
+The remaining 87 million tons end up in landfills.
+Additionally, around 8.8 million tons of plastic get dumped directly into the oceans each year.
 Globally, we’re producing about 2 billion tons of trash.
 This trash emits hundreds of millions of metric tons of carbon dioxide into the air and litters natural habitats and water sources, where it becomes a danger to animals.
 Our “out of sight, out of mind” mentality results in us failing to acknowledge how much trash we’re actually producing, and how our daily habits help contribute to the issue.

 1. Brushing Our Teeth